 Choosing the Rite Carpet

 When choosing carpet first consider traffic on your floor.
-For instance high traffic areas like a living room of foyer need to be durable but low traffic areas like a bedroom could take a softer less durable product.
-Different material will have different life span.
-Also rental properties should focus on not only durability but stain resistance for longer beauty.
+For instance, high traffic areas like a living room of foyer need to be durable but low traffic areas like a bedroom could take a softer less durable product.
+Different materials will have a different life span.
+Also, rental properties should focus on not only durability but stain resistance for longer beauty.

 Consider these key points when buying carpet

 Pile- Also refers to as face/nap addresses the actual height of the fiber

 Density- Describes how closely packed the stands of fiber are.
 The higher the density the stronger the carpet!

 Weight- This measures in ounces per square yard.
 Face weight describes the surface of the carpet & the number of Fibers- But the total weight includes surface, backing & latex.
 When comparing weight compare with similar fiber like polyester to polyester.

 Texture- This tells you how the fibers are attached like looped, cut, or twisted.
 It will determine the durability and look of the carpet itself